Lake Albert (Africa)

-Lake Albert, originally known as Lake Mwitanzige and temporarily Lake Mobutu Sese Seko, is a lake located in Uganda and the Democratic Republic of the Congo.
-It is Africa's seventh-largest lake, as well as the second biggest of Uganda's Great Lakes.
+Lake Albert, originally known as Lake Mwitanzige by the Banyoro, Nam Ovoyo Bonyo by the Alur, and temporarily as Lake Mobutu Sese Seko, is a lake located in Uganda and the Democratic Republic of the Congo.
+It is Africa's sixth-largest lake and the second biggest of Uganda's Great Lakes.

 Geography

 Lake Albert is located on the border between Uganda and the Democratic Republic of the Congo.
 It is the northernmost of the chain of lakes in the Albertine Rift, the western branch of the East African Rift.